 Integrated within all Taylor Business Institute curricula is its General Education course work.
-Taylor Business Institute's General Education Core prepares students to live, assimilate and contribute to a complex, ever changing, diverse and multicultural world.
-Taylor Business Institute has identified the following goals as essential to the academic and intellectual empowerment of a diverse and underserved student body.
-Students in all programs must participate in core General Education courses and across the curriculum initiatives that support technical learning and improve their quality of life.
+Taylor Business Institute's General Education Core prepares students to contribute to a complex, ever changing and multicultural world.
+The Associates of Applied Science degree provides the students with specialized knowledge and skills that connect with immediate employment opportunities.
+It is not designed primarily as the basis for transfer to a bachelor's degree program, although it can serve that purpose.
+The General Education Core is designed to provide students with broad integrative knowledge and intellectual skills related to lifelong learning which also support employability.
+Today's employers are looking not only for specialized skills but for skills in writing, thinking and interpersonal relationships that are crucial to the workplace.
+Students in all A.A.S. degree programs at TBI must participate in core General Education courses.
+What is learned in these courses is also reinforced in across the curriculum initiatives that promote general education values throughout their program of study.
 Taylor Business Institute's Department of General Education offers courses in several disciplines: